1758 - French offensive in Westphalia

-On August 11, Contade's Army crossed to the right bank of the Rhine near Wesel to follow Ferdinand's Army It then encamped on the banks of the Lippe.
-Meanwhile, to prepare the junction with the British contingent, Ferdinand sent General Imhof to Bocholt, General Oberg to Praest near Emmerich and General Urff with a brigade at Werth to support Imhof.
+- To prepare the junction with the British contingent, Ferdinand sent General Imhoff to Bocholt, General Oberg to Praest near Emmerich and General Urff with a brigade at Werth to support Imhoff.
 The Allied main army encamped at Millingen

 On August 12, a storm broke the bridges that the French had erected over the Rhine, delaying Contades.

 In the following days, the corps of the Duc d'Armentières crossed the Rhine at Wesel and made a junction with the main French army.